QAPyramid: Fine-grained Evaluation of Content Selection for Text Summarization: Introduction

-We collect \protocol{} annotations on 500 English CNN/DM \cite{NIPS2015_afdec700} examples.
-First, we ask crowdsourced workers to write QA pairs for the reference summaries, resulting in 8,652 QA pairs in total.
+We collect \protocol{} annotations on 500 English CNN/DM \citep{NIPS2015_afdec700} examples.
+First, we ask crowdsourced workers to write QA pairs for the reference summaries,\footnote{Some may challenge the quality of reference summaries in the CNN/DM dataset.
+However, this problem is orthogonal to our contribution.
+For any type of reference (good or bad), QAPyramid is more systematic, finer-grained, and more scalable than Pyramid-style protocols.
+Improving the quality of references is an orthogonal problem to be resolved.} resulting in 8,652 QA pairs in total.
 On average, there are 17 QAs (compared to 11 ACUs) per reference summary.
 Then, across a subset of 50 examples\footnote{Due to budget limit, we only manually evaluate systems on a 50-example subset out of the 500.
 But the complete QAs of 500 examples are still valuable for evaluating systems on a larger set using our automated metrics in the future.} and 10 summarization systems, we collect 8,910 manual QA presence judgments.
 Our analysis reveals that in $21\%$ of the cases, only a subset of the QA pairs for one predicate is present in the system summary, indicating the need for such finer-grained representation to capture partial correctness.
 Due to QA-SRL formalization, \protocol{} achieves high inter-annotator agreement and a high approval rate for generating QA pairs.
 And, despite requiring more granular judgments, \protocol{} attains an agreement level in detecting QA presence that is comparable to Pyramid-style human evaluation protocols.

 Using the collected data, we explore approaches to automate \protocol{}.
 We automate QA generation and QA presence detection separately.
 We test off-the-shell fine-tuned models and few-shot LLM-based methods for both tasks.
 The former works the best for QA generation while the latter works the best for QA presence detection.
 With the best automation methods for both tasks, we develop two new metrics: a semi-automatic metric, \emph{SemiAutoQAPyramid}, which automates only the QA presence detection (since QA generation only needs to be manually conducted \emph{once} for any given dataset), and a fully automatic metric, \emph{AutoQAPyramid}, which automates the entire pipeline.
 Compared to widely adopted metrics, these two new metrics achieve the highest correlations with the gold \protocol{} scores from human evaluations.
 This provides future research with finer-grained evaluation methods for text summarization at different levels of automation.